davidbau/webhome/content/16-03-25-choosing-a-research-path.md

 ### Creating a Programmable World

-Fundamentally the problem that motivates me most is the problem of programmability.
-How can we keep people in charge of our complex computational devices, instead of the other way around?
+The problem that motivates me most is the problem of programmability.
+How can we put people in charge of our complex computational devices, instead of the other way around?
 I am very proud of my work in helping to implement highly programmable web standards, democratizing the internet by making web browsers radically